royryo/Household-Energy-Consumption-Forecast/README.md

-# Household Energy Consumption Forecast
+# Household Energy Load Forecast

 ## What is this project?
 Tokyo is facing an energy crisis with an increasing pressure to shift away from oil and fossil fuel.
 We propose a program that citizens can calculate and predict their energy consumption to contribute to reducing energy demands at its highest peaks.
 The forecast model uses open data from the [Tokyo Metropolitan Government](https://catalog.data.metro.tokyo.lg.jp/dataset).